 Advice for Affording an Attorney

-When talking to a potential attorney, make sure to ask how billing is usually handled.
+When talking to a potential corporate attorney, make sure to ask how billing is usually handled.
 If one method seems like it would work best for you, feel free to ask if that is an option.
-Most law firms try to be flexible to meet your needs.
-Regardless of what type of billing method your attorney uses, there are a few things you can do to help control the costs.
+Most business law firms in Los Angeles try to be flexible to meet your needs.
+Regardless of what type of billing method your business attorney uses, there are a few things you can do to help control the costs.

-Some lawyers will offer caps.
+Some business corporate lawyers will offer caps.
 These caps guarantee the maximum cost for a particular service.
 If your final bill comes in over the estimate, make sure to ask why that happened.

-Ask what increments of time your lawyer uses to calculate the bill.
-Business attorneys keep detailed track of their time.
+Ask what increments of time your Los Angeles business attorney uses to calculate the bill.
+Business corporate lawyers keep detailed track of their time.
 Some will use increments as small as five minutes.
 Make sure to ask if your lawyer rounds up or down and how.
 Ultimately, you’re trying to determine if a short phone call or quick email will cost you a lot of money.

 Request Monthly Bills.